minio/docs/source/reference/minio-server/settings/core.rst

    .. tab-item:: Environment Variable

       This setting does not have an environment variable option.
-      Use the configuration variable instead.
+      Use the configuration setting instead.

    .. tab-item:: Configuration Setting
       :selected: